Cheapest car insurance in Montana for a bad driving record

 How much is high-risk car insurance in Montana?

-A bad driving record or low credit score can significantly increase rates.
-While high-risk car insurance averages $3,395 in Montana, you can find rates as low as $3,165 from Kemper.
+A problematic driving record or poor credit score may mean higher insurance rates, but affordable options exist.
+In Montana, high-risk car insurance costs $3,395 per year.
+However, you can get rates as low as $3,165 annually from Kemper.

 Although you may be labeled high-risk for many reasons, some factors raise rates more than others.
 For example, multiple speeding tickets may significantly raise car insurance rates, but so can a single ticket for excessive speed in a school zone.